 Etsy is a popular option for entrepreneurs to start selling online.
 It is a niche website that allows people to sell handmade digital and physical goods.
 Anyone has the ability to open an account, and you don't necessarily need extensive sales or retail experience.
 Sellers aren't required to maintain inventory, there are no startup costs, and there is a great pool of active buyers.
 Depending on your state and what you are selling, you may still be required to get a business license and have other permits.
 County and municipality rules may vary, as well.

 Etsy's global community has grown to two million active sellers and over 35 million active buyers.
 During the last quarter of 2017, Etsy reached nearly $1.02 billion in gross sales.
 Aside from the obvious chance to make a lot of money, it's also easier as you don't need to hire a specialist to create your website.
 You open an account, upload photos from product shoots, and add some other details to open a store.

 Most Etsy sellers are concerned with making cool products and fail to consider what requirements there are to run an online business and what the tax implications are.
 Some states will require you to pay sales tax on all Etsy sales, even if it's deemed a hobby.
 Even if it's only a hobby, you may need a license.

 If you need help with DBA filings and business licenses, you can post your legal need on UpCounsel's marketplace.
 UpCounsel only accepts the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.